 The Audit Committee meets with the Museum's independent public auditors, internal audit, and appropriate management to assist the Board of Trustees in its oversight of 1) the quality and integrity of the Museum's financial statements and accounting policies; 2) the reliability and integrity of the Museum's systems of accounting procedures and internal controls; 3) the Museum's compliance with legal and regulatory requirements; 4) the qualifications, independence and performance of the Museum's independent auditors; and 5) the qualifications, independence and performance of the Museum's internal audit function.
 It meets with the public accountants each year to review the results of the financial audit and the auditor's recommendations on internal financial and operational controls.
 The Audit Committee also meets with senior management in finance, operations, and legal affairs and with the internal auditor or an internal auditing firm to review risk assessments and the results of internal audits.
-The Audit Committee reviews the Museum's insurance pursuant to advice from insurance advisors.
 The Audit Committee also oversees adoption and implementation of, and compliance with, the Conflict of Interest Policy and the Whistleblower Policy.